ansys/pyedb/doc/source/Getting_started/Installation.rst

 assets and download the wheelhouse specific to your setup.

-You can then install PyEDB and all of its dependencies from one single entry point that can be shared internally, which eases the security review of the PyAEDT package content.
+You can then install PyEDB and all of its dependencies from one single entry point that can be shared internally, which eases the security review of the PyEDB package content.

 For example, on Windows with Python 3.7, install PyEDB and all its dependencies from a wheelhouse with code like this:

 .. code::

-    pip install --no-cache-dir --no-index --find-links=file:///<path_to_wheelhouse>/PyEDB-v<release_version>-wheelhouse-Windows-3.7 pyaedt
+    pip install --no-cache-dir --no-index --find-links=file:///<path_to_wheelhouse>/PyEDB-v<release_version>-wheelhouse-Windows-3.7 pyedb

 Upgrade PyEDB to the latest version